Anthony9811/AutomationExercise_SeleniumTests/README.md

 #### ✅ API 14: GET User Account Detail by Email (GET `/getUserDetailByEmail`)
 * **Objective**: Validate the retrieval of a specific user's account details using their email address.
 * **Verification**: Asserts an HTTP status code of **200 (OK)** and confirms that the response body (User Detail JSON) contains the expected user information.

-### 🔧📊Test Reporting & Utility Features
-This section highlights key framework functionalities that improve test reliability and reporting.

-* **Enhanced Screenshot Capture**: The framework now features a robust screenshot utility that captures a visual snapshot of the page for every test outcome: pass, fail, and skip.
-All screenshots are dynamically named after the test method that generated them, providing a clear and organized visual record of the entire test run, which is invaluable for debugging and report generation.
-* **ExtentReports Integration**: This project now includes integration with ExtentReports to generate rich, interactive HTML reports for every test execution.
-The reports provide detailed information on test results, helping to quickly identify and analyze failures.
-After running the tests, the final report named `TestsReport.html` can be found in the `test-output` folder.
-* **Report Fixes & Cleanup**: The framework was updated to ensure that all captured screenshots now correctly appear within the ExtentReports HTML report.
-A new feature was also added to automatically clean up screenshots from previous runs, preventing a buildup of files in the project directory.